DiegoLopezInc/Quantum-Monte-Carlo-for-Option-Pricing/README.md

 ## Quantum Monte Carlo for Option Pricing

 ### Project Overview
 This project explores the application of quantum computing to financial engineering by implementing a quantum Monte Carlo simulation for option pricing.
-It compares the results of classical and quantum Monte Carlo methods for pricing European call options.
+It compares the results of classical and quantum Monte Carlo methods for pricing call options.

 ### Goals
 * Understand the fundamentals of option pricing and Monte Carlo simulation.